-From the valley, you can easily access Puez – Geisler (Odle) Nature Park, Langkofel (Sassolungo), the Sella Group, and Seiser Alm (Alpe di Siusi).
-So, hiking in the Val Gardena mountains is like hiking in heaven (at least the one I imagine).
-And, because this is an established ski region, a network of cableways and gondolas makes getting up and down the mountain effortless.
+From Val Gardena, you can easily access Puez-Odle Nature Park, the Sassolungo Group, the Sella Group, Resciesa Plateau, and the Alpe di Siusi meadows.
+With so many beloved hiking destinations at your doorstep, you can see why hiking in the Val Gardena mountains is like hiking in heaven.
+And, because Val Gardena is an established ski region, a network of cableways and gondolas makes hiking here even more accessible.

-An added bonus of staying in Val Gardena is the free transit system.
+An added bonus of staying and hiking in Val Gardena is the free transit system for overnight guests.
 If you’re traveling in the Dolomites without a car, Val Gardena is a perfect place to base yourself for a few days.

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati

 Val Gardena encompasses the towns Ortisei, Selva di Val Gardena, and Santa Cristina.
 Because this is a German-, Ladin-, and Italian-speaking region, each town, nature park, mountain hut, etc… has three names.
 So, Ortisei is also called St. Ulrich and Urtijëi.
 Selva di Val Gardena is also called Wolkenstein and Sëlva.